alainagossett/random-activity-generator/README.md

 ## Future Enhancements

 - Add images or gifs to the DOM based on the type of activity
-- Allow user to add pricepoint options and generate activity based on max cost
 - Add a list of past generated activities that a user can store in a to do list